aspose-total/Aspose.Total-Products/total/en/net/conversion/pps-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to DIF via C# or Online App" h2=".NET API for PPS to DIF conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert PPS files to DIF within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPS files to DIF.

+The first step involves using Aspose.Slides for .NET to export the PPS file to HTML.
+This component provides a wide range of features for working with presentations, including the ability to export presentations to HTML.
+It also supports a variety of other formats, such as PPT, PPTX, ODP, and PDF.

+The second step involves using Aspose.Cells for .NET to convert the HTML file to DIF.
+This component provides a comprehensive set of features for working with spreadsheets, including the ability to convert HTML to DIF.
+It also supports a variety of other formats, such as XLS, XLSX, ODS, and CSV.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPS file to DIF within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPS to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to DIF.
+By using Aspose.Total for .NET, developers can quickly and easily convert PPS files to DIF within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPS files to DIF, making it an ideal solution for developers who need to quickly and easily convert PPS files to DIF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}